-http://pontiac.mi.us/council/pontiactv/index.php
+The public may view the meeting electronically through http://pontiac.mi.us/council/pontiactv/index.php

 2. Public Comment.
 For individuals who desire to make a public comment, please log onto the meeting using the zoom meeting link above.
-Type into the chat public comment and your first and last name.
-The City Clerk will keep track of the chat.
-When the City Council reaches the public comment portion of the meeting, the City Clerk will call your name in the order that it was put into the chat.
+When the City Council reaches the public comment portion of the meeting, please raise your hand if you wish to speak during public comment.
 When your name is called, please unmute yourself and you will be given three minutes to speak.
-If you are accessing the meeting by phone, after all the members of the public who entered their name into the chat to speak during public comment have spoken, the City Clerk will ask are there any members of the public who are joining the meeting by phone who would like to make a public comment.
+If you are accessing the meeting by phone, the Council President will ask are there any members of the public who are joining the meeting by phone who would like to make a public comment.
 Public comments are limited to three (3) minutes.

 Additionally, you may submit your public comment in writing directly to the Office of the City Clerk during regular business hours or by email with your name and comment to publiccomments@pontiac.mi.us.
-All public comments submitted by email must be received no later than 5:30 p.m. on April 13, 2021.
+All public comments submitted by email must be received no later than 5:30 p.m. on April 20, 2021.
 Public comments are limited to three (3) minutes.
 The City Clerk will read your comments during the public comment section of the meeting.